San Onofre Nuclear Generating Station: Description

+The San Onofre Nuclear Generating Station (SONGS), operated by Southern California Edison (SCE) is approximately 100 km (60 mi) south of Los Angeles, 6.5 km (4 mi) south of San Clemente, CA. It is located between the Surf Railroad Line and the Pacific Ocean within Marine Corps Base Camp Pendleton.

+Unit 1 commenced operation in 1968, and shut down in 1992.
 Unit 1, a first-generation Westinghouse pressurized water reactor that operated for 25 years, closed permanently in 1992; it has been dismantled and is used as a storage site for spent fuel.
 It had a spherical containment of concrete and steel; the smallest wall was 6 ft thick.
 It generated 456 MWe gross, and 436 MWe net, when operating at 100% capacity.

 Units 2 and 3, Combustion Engineering two-loop pressurized water reactors, generated 1,127 MWe gross, and 1,070 MWe and 1,080 MWe net respectively, when operating at 100% capacity.
+Units 2 and 3 permanently ceased operations in June 2013.

 In a ten-year project completed in 2011 and costing $671 million, Edison replaced the steam generators in both reactors with Mitsubishi steam generators of the modified design.
 Because of the reactors' two-loop design, uncommon for such large reactors of that era, the steam generators were among the largest in the industry.
 A common shortcoming of these large steam generators was tube wear, requiring replacement earlier than their 40-year design life.
 The steam generators being the largest components in the reactor required a temporary hole through the concrete containment shell.
 The Unit 2 replacement was completed in 2009 and Unit 3 in 2011.
 Edison estimated that the modernization would save customers $1 billion during the plant's license period, which at the time ran until 2022.